 Cofresí

-Location: Cofresí is a tourist village 10 km away from Puerto Plata, about 3 h 30 m from Santo Domingo.
+Location: Cofresí is a tourist village 10 km W from Puerto Plata, about 3 h 30 m from Santo Domingo.
 Any vehicle can get you near the flying area.

-Description: The flying site is a small range from up to 2 km long and 250 m high, right by the Atlantic Ocean.
+Description: The flying site is a small range 2 km long and 250 m high, right by the Atlantic Ocean.
+It is now a private property and permission from the owners is required pass the fences.

 Conditions and flight:

-It's a beautiful soaring site a hundred meters away from the coast with landing spots next to the beach.
-Most flights take place either early in the morning up to 11 AM and in the evening, because the wind may get stronger by noon.
+It's a beautiful soaring site a hundred meters away from the coast with big landing fields next to the beach.
+Most flights take place either early in the morning up to 11 AM and in the evening, because the wind may get to strong by noon.

-You just have to pull your wing up on the plain, take a few steps climbing the first hill, turn around and enjoy the elevator!
+You just have to pull your wing up on the plains, take a few steps climbing the first hill, turn around and enjoy the elevator!

 Maximum XC distance registered: None